jeremyckahn/generator-web-project/README.md

 # generator-web-project

-This is base generator for web projects.
+This is a base [Yeoman](http://yeoman.io/) generator for web projects.
 Git clone it and install with:

 ````
 npm link